 Since images are often used to convey emotion, if the alt text doesn't do that, users who can't see the image miss out on that experience.
-Images (and their descriptions) can make a user’s experience more rich, fun, and enjoyable.
+Images (and their descriptions) can make a reader’s experience more rich, fun, and enjoyable.

 “Organizational chart for the CIA.
 See longer description below the image.”

-Then it’d be accompanied by a longer description underneath, such as:
+It would then be accompanied by a longer description underneath, such as: